-The Company leased its Hanna Avenue premises in Toronto, Ontario, from a company owned by its controlling shareholders from January 1, 2003 to December 31, 2003.
-Beginning in January 2004, the Company occupied these premises on a monthly basis.
+The Company leased its Hanna Avenue premises in Toronto, Ontario, from a company owned by its controlling shareholders for \$209 per year plus GST and business tax.
+The lease was renewed from January 1, 2003 to December 31, 2003.
+In June, 2003, the Company secured an additional

+11,800 square feet at \$80 per year plus GST and business tax until December 31, 2003, with one rent free month.
+Beginning on January 2004, the Company occupied these premises on a monthly basis.
 In April 2004, the premises were sold by the controlling shareholders to an independent third party for consideration that included a vendor-take back mortgage.
-The Hanna Avenue premises, in the Company's view, are being leased by the Company at fair market value, based on the lease rates paid by other tenants in the building of the same tenure, with similar space and location.
+The measurement basis for the transaction was fair market value.
+On July 31, 2004, the Company vacated the original space leaving 11,800 square feet at an annual rental amount of \$80.

 The Company is constantly exploring new materials for making its batteries and recognizes that some of these technologies may be developed by other companies.
-During fiscal 2004, Electrovaya invested in a private company, unrelated to the Company's controlling shareholders, engaged in the business of producing and evaluating new battery materials; in return for its investment, it received 6% of the Class A and 21% of the Class B shares of this private company.
+During fiscal 2004, Electrovaya invested in a private company unrelated to the Company's controlling shareholders, engaged in the business of producing and evaluating new battery materials; in return for its investment, it received 6% of the Class A and 21% of the Class B shares of this private company.
 Additionally, Electrovaya has provided research and development services and received 30% of the outstanding non-voting, participating Class B shares as consideration for such services.
 The Class B shares are convertible into Class A voting, participating shares in the event the company becomes registered on a stock exchange.

 The private company is owned by arm's length private investors and has not yet reached commercial levels of production.
 The private company is currently seeking additional funding and, in the event these efforts are unsuccessful, may not be a going concern.
-As a result, the original investment, additional shares and loan were valued at NIL as at December 31, 2004.
+As a result, the original investment, additional shares and loan were valued at NIL as at March 31, 2005